unixsysdev/serena/README.md

  * `think_about_collected_information`: Thinking tool for pondering the completeness of collected information.
  * `think_about_task_adherence`: Thinking tool for determining whether the agent is still on track with the current task.
  * `think_about_whether_you_are_done`: Thinking tool for determining whether the task is truly completed.
+ * `web_fetch`: Fetches and parses content from a webpage URL.
+ * `web_search`: Searches the web using DuckDuckGo and returns formatted results.
  * `write_memory`: Writes a named memory (for future reference) to Serena's project-specific memory store.